elasticio/api-docs/source/includes/_contracts.md

 HTTP/1.1 204 No Content
 ```

-Removes User's membership in the Contract's scope.
+Removing User's membership in the Contract's scope.